Looking for Books like Red, White and Royal Blue? This post is all about the best romance books like Red, White and Royal Blue?

 Yadriel is determined to prove himself.
 So he performs a ritual to become a Brujo.
 He performs a ritual.
 And then he sets out to find the ghost of his murdered cousin.

-This book is a really unique – it’s a great mix of mystery and magic.
-The mystery intially sells the book.
+But he actually summons Julian Diaz.
+The school’s resident bad boy.
+And he won’t go quietly.
+But the longer Julian stays, the less Yadriel wants him to leave.This book is a really unique – it’s a great mix of mystery and magic.
+The mystery initially sells the book.
 But the characters are what really sells this book.

-5. Felix Ever After by Kacen Callender
+4. Felix Ever After by Kacen Callender

 Felix Ever After is an own voices book featuring a black, queer and transgender main character.